How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

-- Cover delivery costs yourself — you pay.
+- Cover the delivery costs yourself — you pay.

 - Increase prices for food delivery orders to cover it — customers pay.

-- Slightly increase prices to cover a part of delivery costs — 50/50.
+- Slightly increase prices to cover a part of the delivery costs — 50/50.

 - Set a minimum price or number of dishes to get free delivery — customers pay, but you get your profit as well.

 Be sure to take all costs into account.
-They can include wages to an employee(-s), petrol costs compensation, packaging
+They can include wages to an employee(-s), petrol costs, packaging, etc.

 # 2: Flat rate